 What is Cash Flow Return on Investment (CFROI)?

-- It was developed by HOLT Value Associates.
-This measure allows investors to go into the internal structure of the company to find out how cash is created in the organization.
+- HOLT Value Associates developed it.
+This measure allows investors to go into the company’s internal structure to find out how cash is created in the organization.

 - It helps you understand how a company finances its operations and how financial providers are being paid.
 Moreover, Cash Flow ROI also takes inflation into account.

-- CFROI is a valuation model that assumes that the stock market decides the prices based on the cash flow of the company.
-And it doesn’t take into account the performance or earnings of the company.
+- CFROI is a valuation model that assumes that the stock market decides the prices based on the company’s cash flow.
+And it doesn’t consider the company’s performance or earnings.

 Cash Flow Return on Investment formula